lordpretzel/mu4e-views/README.md

 - **Note**: filtering is only available when emacs is build with `libxml` support, because it uses `libxml-parse-html-region` to translate html into `dom` model.

-You can customize `mu4e-views-html-dom-filter-chain` to define a list of functions that are applied in sequence to filter the email messages HTML dom.
-A filter function `f` should take as input ta message plist `msg` a dom node `dom` and should return the filters `dom`.
+You can customize `mu4e-views-html-dom-filter-chain` to define a list of functions that are applied in sequence to filter the email message's HTML dom.
+A filter function `f` should take as input ta message plist `msg` a dom node `dom` and should return the filtered DOM at node `dom`.
 To recursively apply `f` to the children of a node, your function `f` needs to explicitly call `(mu4e-views-apply-dom-filter-to-children msg node f)`.
 While inconvenient this is necessary so that your function can change the DOM structure (e.g., remove a subtree).
 A good starting point is to have a look at the implementation of `mu4e-views-default-dom-filter`.

 ### Dispatcher view method

 If you do not want to implement a full view method yourself, you can let `mu4e-views` dispatch to a view method based on what email you are looking at.
 You need to customize `mu4e-views-dispatcher-predicate-view-map` which is an alist of `(predicate . viewmethod-name)` pairs.
-Each of these predicated is a function that takes as input a message plist (`mu4e`'s internal representation of a method).
+Each of these predicates is a function that takes as input a message plist (`mu4e`'s internal representation of a message).
 The dispatcher view method applies the predicates in sequence and selects the view method for the first predicate that evaluates to non-nil.
 For example, this is the default setting for `mu4e-views-dispatcher-predicate-view-map`:

 ```elisp
 `((,(lambda (msg) (mu4e-message-field msg :body-html)) . "html")
   (,(lambda (msg) (ignore msg) t) . "text")
 ```

 If you use this setting, then emails with html content are viewed using xwidgets (the `"html"` view method) and all other emails are viewed using `mu4e`'s default view (called `"text"` in `mu4e-views`).
-As another example, consider the use case of blocking remote content from emails unless the sender is in a whitelist (this overrides the `mu4e-views-html-filter-external-content` setting by using view methods `"html-nonblock"` and `"html-block"`).
+As another example, consider the usecase of blocking remote content from emails unless the sender is in a whitelist (this overrides the `mu4e-views-html-filter-external-content` setting by using view methods `"html-nonblock"` and `"html-block"`).
 Note that this would require you to setup the `email-whitelist` variable yourself.

 ```elisp
 `((,(lambda (msg) (-contains-p email-whitelist (cdr (mu4e-message-field msg :from))))